philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 event.stopPropagation();
 ```

-I'd recommend never returning false from any event handler.
-It's always better to be explicit with your intentions.
+In my opinion, you should never return false from any event handler, even if you intend for this to happen.
+It's better to be explicit so your intentions are clear to other developers on your team.

-**Note:** If you use CoffeeScript (which automatically returns the last expression) make sure you don't end your event handlers with anything the evaluates to `false`.
+**Note:** If you use CoffeeScript (which automatically returns the last expression in a function) make sure you don't end your event handlers with anything the evaluates to `false`.

 ###  Performance

 Back in the days of IE6 and other terribly slow browsers, a complicated DOM could really slow down your site.
 And since events travel through the entire DOM, the more nodes you have, the slower everything is.

-Peter Paul Koch of [Quirksmode.org](http://www.quirksmode.org/js/events_order.html) recommended this practice in an old article on JavaScript events:
+Peter Paul Koch of [quirksmode.org](http://www.quirksmode.org/js/events_order.html) recommended this practice in an old article on the subject:

 > if your document structure is very complex (lots of nested tables and such) you may save system resources by turning off bubbling.
 The browser has to go through every single ancestor element of the event target to see if it has an event handler.
 Even if none are found, the search still takes time.